drblue9001/blockchain-backpack/website/part7.md

 In Ethereum, each instruction in the Turing complete scripting language has an associated cost, along with additional costs for writes to blockchain memory.
 These costs are counted in _gas_.
 A user specifies the price per gas unit in Ether that they are willing to pay, and this layer of indirection creates a market for computation on the blockchain.

-Writes to the blockchain dominate transaction costs; it takes 3 gas to perform an addition but 20,000 gas to write a single 256-bit integer to the blockchain.
+Writes to the blockchain dominate transaction costs; it takes 3 gas to perform an addition but 20,000 gas to allocate a single 256-bit integer to the blockchain.
+Further modifications to a previously allocated 256-bit integer cost an additional 5,000 gas.
 Since we're writing all information about an item to the blockchain along with meta-data about a user's backpack state, how much do transactions in this system actually cost?

 For the rest of this article, we'll use a few simplifying assumptions.
 Ether is currently trading at $0.87 per 1 Ether, but we'll round this to a dollar.
 We'll then show the cost at different gas prices.
 For example: the code that makes up the Blockchain Backpack proof of concept is fairly large, and the one time deployment cost would be 2864931 gas.
 We'd display that like this: